Georg Ulrich Handke: Weimar years

 Between 1911 and 1918 Handke was a member of Socialist Young Workers (SAJ / Sozialistische Arbeiter-Jugend) organisation.
 He joined the newly formed Independent Social Democratic Party of Germany in 1917.
 The Independent Social Democrats had broken with the more mainstream SPD primarily on account of the existing party's continuing support for the war.
 Like many of the Independent Social Democrat's founder, Handke went on to join the Spartacus League at the end of 1918 and, in 1919, remained with it when it became the Communist Party of Germany.
 He took part in the founding meeting of the party's Hanau branch under the pseudonym "Ernst Spinger".
 From 1919 he was also the editor in chief of the locally produced workers' newspaper and sat on the Hanau local council as a Communist party councilor.
 Beyond his party activism he was also a member of the Soldiers' Council that emerged in Hanau as part of the wider revolutionary turmoil that spread across Germany directly after the war.

-During the early 1920s there was a further fragmentation of left wing parties in Germany, and following disagreements, apparently regarding tactics, in the wake of the March Action protests of 1921 Handke was among the Communist party members who broke away, following Paul Levi, to form the Communist Workers' Organisation.
+During the early 1920s there was a further fragmentation of left wing parties in Germany, and following disagreements, apparently regarding tactics, in the wake of the March Action protests of 1921 Handke was among the Communist party members who broke away, following Paul Levi, to form the Communist Working Group.
 Handke rejoined the Communist party of Germany two years later (unlike Levi).
 In 1923 he joined the management team of the consumers' co-operative in Hanau, later also undertaking similar functions with the Co-op in Frankfurt.
 He was in addition, between 1923 and 1930, editor in chief of the Frankfurt "Arbeiter-Zeitung" ("Workers' Newspaper").
 From 1930 till 1933 he was the leader of the Co-operatives department on the Communist Party Central Committee.